davidhaas6/articlegen/README.md

 ### gen.py Usage Instructions

-gen.py is the core content generation script in the AI-Powered Static Site Generator.
+gen.py is the core content generation script in the rat news generator.
 It provides several functions for generating different parts of an article or complete articles.

 #### Command Structure
 ```